Report a food safety issue.

 Thanks for your report.

-Your report is queued - it may take up to 12 hours for your report to be processed.
+Your report is queued - it may take up to 12 hours to process your report.

 Report by

-Elkhorn Valley Pride Angus Beef Chucks- recalled due to Possible E. coli O103
+Elkhorn Valley Pride Angus Beef Chucks - recalled due to possible E. coli O103

 United States